Hamza-Anver/Gridfinity-Generator/README.md

 - Allow saving state in browser
 - Allow for more future variations of gridfinity to be generated
 - Improve user input validation
+- Improve 3D view, button to reset view to start and correct zoom etc.

 All credit goes to their respective owners, all mistakes and fuckups are mine. <br>
 <a href="https://zackfreedman.com/">Zack Freedman</a> - Creator of Gridfinity <br>